leanprover/Pantograph/doc/repl.md

 See `Pantograph/Protocol.lean` for a description of the parameters and return values in JSON.
 * `reset`: Delete all cached expressions and proof trees
 * `stat`: Display resource usage
+* `options.set { key: value, ... }`: Set one or more options.
+These are not Lean
+  `CoreM` options; those have to be set via command line arguments.), for options see below.
+* `options.print`: Display the current set of options
 * `expr.echo {"expr": <expr>, "type": <optional expected type>, ["levels": [<levels>]]}`: Determine the type of an expression and format it.
 * `env.catalog`: Display a list of all safe Lean symbols in the current environment